Esri/arcgis-maps-sdk-samples-qt/README.md

 $ git clone https://github.com/Esri/arcgis-runtime-toolkit-qt.git
 ```

+Cloning the toolkit in this location will allow for the samples to automatically pick it up.
+If you wish to place the toolkit in another location you will need to update the samples project file accordingly to locate the necessary .pri file.

-* Note - if you want to contribute to the toolkit repository as well, you will need to follow the steps from above at [Fork the repo](#fork-the-repo) but for the toolkit instead.
+* Note - if you want to contribute to the toolkit repository as well, you will need to follow the fork step, [Fork the repo](#fork-the-repo), from above but for the toolkit instead.

 ## Configure remote upstream for your fork
 To sync changes you make in a fork with this repository, you must configure a remote that points to the upstream repository in Git.